-We assess the performance of $\chi^{2}_{\rm lens}$ discriminator by comparing its receiver operator characteristic (ROC) curve with that of the posterior overlap statistic $B_{\rm U}^{\rm L}$ \cite{Haris:2018vmn}, which uses the posteriors of the component masses ($m_1, m_2$).
-A ROC for the single detector machine learning classifier \cite{Goyal:2021hxv} is also shown.
-The ROC comparison, along with a histogram of $\chi^{2}_{\rm lens}$ statistic evaluated for each of the lensed/unlensed event pairs, has been shown in Fig.~\ref{fig:dst_roc_hist}.
-We find that the performance of $\chi^{2}_{\rm lens}$ is comparable to the $B_{\rm U}^{\rm L}$ statistic, quantified by Area Under the Curve (AUC) of the ROC, which for $\chi^{2}_{\rm lens}$(AUC=0.93) is marginally larger than $B_{\rm U}^{\rm L}$(AUC=0.91) and non-trivially larger than the single detector machine learning classifier (AUC=0.81).
+We assess the performance of the $\chi^{2}_{\rm lens}$ discriminator by comparing its receiver operator characteristic (ROC) curve with that of the posterior overlap statistic $B_{\rm U}^{\rm L}$ \cite{Haris:2018vmn}, which uses the posteriors of the component masses ($m_1, m_2$).
+A ROC curve for the single detector machine learning classifier \cite{Goyal:2021hxv} is also shown.
+The ROC curve comparison, along with a histogram of $\chi^{2}_{\rm lens}$ statistic evaluated for each of the lensed/unlensed event pairs, is shown in Figure \ref{fig:dst_roc_hist}.
+We find that the performance of $\chi^{2}_{\rm lens}$ is comparable to the $B_{\rm U}^{\rm L}$ statistic, quantified by Area Under the Curve (AUC) of the ROC curve, which for $\chi^{2}_{\rm lens}$(AUC=0.93) is marginally larger than $B_{\rm U}^{\rm L}$(AUC=0.91) and non-trivially larger than the single detector machine learning classifier (AUC=0.81).

 We further test the performance of $\chi^{2}_{\rm lens}$ statistic across various $\tau_0$ bins for varying SNR combinations.
-We define a parameter space region with $m_1, m_2 \in \left[ 5.5 M_{\odot}, 140 M_{\odot}\right]$ and the mass ratio $q \leq 5$ \footnote{$q \equiv m_1/m_2$, $m_1 \geq m_2$.}, which in $\tau$ coordinates has been shown in Fig.~\ref{fig:tau0_binwise}.
+We define a parameter space region with $m_1, m_2 \in \left[ 5.5 M_{\odot}, 140 M_{\odot}\right]$ and the mass ratio $q \leq 5$ \footnote{$q \equiv m_1/m_2$, $m_1 \geq m_2$.}, which in $\tau$ coordinates has been shown in Figure \ref{fig:tau0_binwise}.
 We divide the whole region into three equal areas and draw 300 and 1000 uniform samples of $\tau_0$ - $\tau_3$ parameters for the lensed and unlensed analysis, respectively, from each $\tau_0$ bin.
 In each bin, we test the performance of $\chi^{2}_{\rm lens}$ by rescaling the luminosity distance so that the amplitudes ($A_{1}, A_{2}$) for signals in the event pair are (8, 7), (12, 9) and (15, 12).
 Figure \ref{fig:roc_binwise} shows the ROC curves for each SNR combination across different $\tau_0$ bins.
-We observe a consistent trend where the performance of the $\chi^{2}_{\rm lens}$ classifier, quantified by the AUC, improves as the signal duration ($\tau_0$) increases.
-Also, the performance gets better with the increase in the SNRs of both signals.
+We observe a consistent trend where the performance of the $\chi^{2}_{\rm lens}$ classifier, quantified by the AUC, improves as the duration of the signal ($\tau_0$) increases.
+Also, the performance improves with an increase in the SNRs of both signals.